Singapore Time

-Singapore Standard Time (SST), also known as Singapore Time (SGT), is used in Singapore and is 8 hours ahead of UTC (UTC+08:00).
+Singapore Time (SGT), also known as Singapore Standard Time (SST), is used in Singapore and is 8 hours ahead of Coordinated Universal Time (UTC+08:00).
 Singapore does not observe daylight saving time.

 History

-As part of the Straits Settlements, Singapore originally adopted the Malayan time, which was GMT+07:30 in 1941.
+As part of the Straits Settlements, Singapore originally adopted the Malayan Time, which was GMT+07:30 in 1941.

 Following the Japanese occupation, Singapore (known as Syonan-to during this time) adopted the Tokyo Standard Time of GMT+09:00 on 15 February 1942.

 At the end of World War II and the return of the Straits Settlements to the British, Singapore reverted to its pre-war time zone.

 Daylight saving time in Singapore

 Although Singapore does not currently observe daylight saving time in the traditional sense due to its tropical location, a form of daylight saving time, using a 20-minute offset, was introduced on an annual basis by the Legislative Council of the Straits Settlements in 1933.

 On 2 July 1920, a bill was intituled as Daylight Saving Ordinance, 1920.
 It is to introduce a 30-minutes offset or seven and a half hour in advance of Greenwich mean time.
 The bill was read for the first time on 5 July 1920 but was later abandoned.

 In 1932, Sir Arnold Percy Robinson raised the idea of 20-minute offset after an earlier attempt was abandoned in 1920 which was first proposed by Sir Laurence Guillemard for a 30-minute offset.

 On 26 September 1932, a bill was intituled as Daylight Saving Ordinance, 1932.
 The Ordinance was passed at a meeting of the Legislative Council held on 5 December 1932 and approved by Sir Cecil Clementi (Governor) on 15 December 1932.

 Between 1934 and 1935, the Daylight Saving Ordinance, 1932 was extended throughout both years by Gazette Notifications.
 The 20-minute offset was formally adopted as standard time in Singapore in 1936, and on 1 September 1941 the offset was increased to 30 minutes, the same as the 1920 proposal.